I am a family lawyer, committed to resolving issues in a forward-thinking, collaborative and family-focused way.

 I work as an Associate in the Family team at TLT, based in Bristol.
 I also work out of our London and Manchester offices, but my clients are based across the UK and abroad.

-An active member of Resolution, I am an elected member of the National Committee and I am Chair of the National YRes Committee (YRes being network of Resolution members in the first decade of their career).
-I’m also a council member for Bristol Law Society.
+An active member of Resolution, I am an elected member of the National Committee and I was Chair of the National YRes Committee until August 2018 (YRes being network of Resolution members in the first decade of their career).
+I was also a council member for Bristol Law Society until August 2018.

 I recently featured in the Law Society Gazette’s “My Legal Life” – my interview can be found here.

-In my spare time, I supervise students providing pro bono legal advice through the Family Email Advice Line (FEAL), set up by the University of Law and Citizens Advice Bureau.
+In my spare time, I have supervised students providing pro bono legal advice through the Family Email Advice Line (FEAL), set up by the University of Law and Citizens Advice Bureau.
+Previously, I ran a careers-related mentoring scheme for local secondary school pupils.

 I am also a founding member and organiser of Bristol Professional Women’s Network.